webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 {{Tutorial
 |Content=

+The power of SVG filters is matched by the depth and complexity of available options.
+This guide will only scratch the surface of how you can use them.

 ==What are filters?==

 A filter is a little machine that takes graphic input, changes it in some way, and causes the output to render differently.
-Filters contain one or more component ''filter effect'' elements, some of which do intuitively obvious things (such as blur the image), and some of which only make sense when combined with other effects.
-(SVG filter effect elements are all prefixed ''fe''.)
+Filters contain one or more component ''filter effect'' elements, some of which do intuitively obvious things (such as blur the graphic), and some of which only make sense when combined with other effects.

 Filter effects are often chained together so that one effect's output becomes another effect's input.
 Filter effects may also operate on